wpilibsuite/frc-docs/source/docs/software/basic-programming/git-getting-started.rst

     > git remote add origin https://github.com/ExampleUser9007/ExampleRepo.git
     > git push -u origin master

 For FRC Robot projects, the above commands should be run in the root of a project :ref:`created by the VS Code WPILib Project Creator <docs/zero-to-robot/step-3/creating-benchtop-test-program-cpp-java:Creating a New WPILib Project>`.
+Replace ``echo "# ExampleRepo" >> README.md`` and ``git add README.md`` with ``git add .`` to add all existing files in the project.

 Commits
 -------